-A Malaysian aged 66, male, Abdul Fattah was appointed as the Independent Non-Executive Director of EA Holdings Berhad on 22 February 2010.
-He was subsequently appointed as a member of the Audit and Risk Management Committee on 13 August 2010.
-He is also a member of the Nomination Committee and Remuneration Committee of the Company.
+ABDUL FATTAH was appointed as the Senior Independent Non-Executive Director of EA Holdings Berhad on 22 February 2010.
+He was subsequently appointed as a Chairman of the Nomination Committee and Remuneration Committee on 31 May 2023.
+He is also a member of the Audit and Risk Management Committee of the Company.